 As a holder of Private Education Loans, we bear the full credit risk of the customers.
 We manage this risk by underwriting and pricing based on customized credit scoring criteria and the addition of qualified cosigners.
-For Private Education Loans originated during the year ended December 31, 2020, our average FICO scores (representing the higher credit scores of the cosigners or borrowers) at the time of original approval were 749, and approximately 86.0 percent of those loans were cosigned.
+For Private Education Loans originated during the year ended December 31, 2021, our average FICO scores (representing the higher credit scores of the cosigners or borrowers) at the time of original approval were 750, and approximately 86 percent of those loans were cosigned.
 In addition, we require school certification of both the need for, and the amount of, every Private Education Loan we originate (to prevent unnecessary borrowing beyond a school's cost of attendance), and we disburse the loan proceeds directly to the higher education institutions to ensure loan proceeds are applied directly to the student's education expenses.

 The core of our marketing strategy is to promote our products on campuses through financial aid offices as well as through online and direct marketing to students and families.
-Our on-campus efforts with approximately 2,400 higher education institutions are led by our sales force, the largest in the industry, which has become a trusted resource for financial aid offices.
+Our on-campus efforts with approximately 2,300 higher education institutions are led by our relationship management team, the largest in the industry, which has become a trusted resource for financial aid offices.

 Our loans are high credit quality and the overwhelming majority of our customers manage their payments with great success.
 Private Education Loans in repayment include loans on which customers are making interest only or fixed payments, as well as loans that have entered full principal and interest repayment status after any applicable grace period.
-At December 31, 2020, 2.8 percent of Private Education Loans (held for investment) in repayment were greater than 30 days delinquent, and Private Education Loans (held for investment) in forbearance were 4.3 percent of loans in repayment and forbearance.
-In 2020, net charge-offs as a percentage of average loans in repayment were 1.17 percent.
+At December 31, 2021, 3.3 percent of Private Education Loans (held for investment) in repayment were 30 days or more delinquent, and Private Education Loans (held for investment) in forbearance were 1.9 percent of loans in repayment and forbearance.
+In 2021, Private Education Loan net charge-offs as a percentage of average loans in repayment were 1.33 percent.